 We got this!
 We are an amazing team with a unique program that truly wants to do what is in the child's best interest.

-The most important thing to me is a feeling of peace and joy in the classroom.
+The most important thing is feeling of peace and joy in the classroom.
 Watch those kids and see what makes them light up...then provide more of that.
 If you can take time to be in the moment with them you will be able to sense what they need from you.
 Be amazed with them, find wonder in their discoveries, be the one they can’t wait to see every day.
 If something is stressing you in your schedule then alter it or dump it.
 We will figure it out!

 Don’t feel pressured by an Early Childhood world that thinks these littles should be able to do work designed for kindergarten or first grade.
 We prepare them the way they need us to.
 There is plenty of time for seat work and worksheets and skill-n-drill direct instruction in elementary school.
-They need to PLAY-and do open-ended process art without a pre-determined outcome, and move their bodies, and dig in the dirt, and sing and laugh and build, and dream, and feel loved...and we can give them that.
+They need to PLAY, and do open-ended process art without a pre-determined outcome, and move their bodies, and dig in the dirt, and sing, and laugh, and build, and dream, and feel loved...and we can give them that.
 That’s our Super Power!